bbredesen/vkm/README.md

 See the GoDoc for the full API.

 VKM defines three primary types: `Pt`, `Vec`, and `Matrix`.
-All three are stored in column-major order and are fundamentally arrays of `float32`.
+All three are stored in column-major order and are fundamentally arrays of `[4]float32`.
 (Note: this explicitly means static arrays and not slices.)

-We use `float32`, and not Go's default 65-bit floating point type, because Vulkan (generally) uses 32-bit floats on the GPU.
+We use `float32`, and not Go's default 64-bit floating point type, because Vulkan (generally) uses 32-bit floats on the GPU.
 As a consequence, and rather than constantly forcing float32 type casts, VKM uses the [chewxy/math32 package](https://github.com/chewxy/math32) for float32 operations and constants.

 ## Examples

 ### Create a basic transformation
-You can generate a simpole tranformation with the `NewMat__` variants:
+You can generate a simple tranformation with the `NewMat__` variants:

 ```go
 import (